sdaqo/anipy-cli/README.md

 # Usage

 ```
-usage: anipy-cli [-h] [-q QUALITY] [-H] [-d] [-D] [-B] [-S] [-f] [-c] [-o] [-a] [-s] [-v] [-l LOCATION]
+usage: anipy-cli [-h] [-q QUALITY] [-H] [-d] [-D] [-B] [-S] [-f] [-c] [-o] [-a] [-s] [-v] [-l LOCATION] [--mal-password MAL_PASSWORD]

-Play Animes from gogoanime in local video-player or Download them.
+Play Anime from gogoanime in local video-player or Download them.

 options:
   -h, --help                        show this help message and exit
   -q QUALITY, --quality             QUALITY
                                     Change the quality of the video, accepts: best, worst or 360, 480, 720 etc. Default: best
   -H, --history                     Show your history of watched anime
   -d, --download                    Download mode.
 Download multiple episodes like so: first_number-second_number (e.g. 1-3)
   -D, --delete-history              Delete your History.
   -B, --binge                       Binge mode.
 Binge multiple episodes like so: first_number-second_number (e.g. 1-3)
   -S, --seasonal                    Seasonal Anime mode.
 Bulk download or binge watch newest episodes.
   -f, --ffmpeg                      Use ffmpeg to download m3u8 playlists, may be more stable but is way slower than internal downloader
   -c, --config                      Print path to the config file.
   -o, --no-seas-search              Turn off search in season.
 Disables prompting if GoGoAnime is to be searched for anime in specific season.
   -a, --auto-update                 Automatically update and download all Anime in seasonals list from start EP to newest.
   -s, --syncplay                    Use Syncplay to watch Anime with your Friends.
   -v, --vlc                         Use VLC instead of mpv as video-player
-  -l LOCATION, --location LOCATION
-                        Override all configured download locations
+  -l LOCATION, --location LOCATION  Override all configured download locations
   -m, --my-anime-list               MyAnimeList mode.
 Similar to seasonal mode, but using MyAnimeList (requires MAL account credentials to be set in config).
+  --mal-password MAL_PASSWORD       Provide password for MAL login (overrides password set in config)
 ```

 # What it can do